ilkoch008/Glycolysis/README.md

 # Glycolysis

+### Introduction
-Solutions of the equation of the simplest glycolysis model.
+This repository discusses some solutions to the equation describing the simplest glycolysis model.

+This equation is given below.

 ![](https://raw.githubusercontent.com/ilkoch008/Glycolysis/master/images/task.png "The equation of the simplest glycolysis model")